 The Code provides special rules regarding certain distributions received by U.S. persons with respect to, and sales, exchanges and other dispositions, including pledges, of, shares of stock (including ordinary shares represented by ADSs) in, a PFIC.
-A non-U.S. corporation will be treated as a PFIC for any taxable year in which either: (1) at least 75% of its gross income is "passive income" or (2) at least 50% of its gross assets during the taxable year (based on the average of the fair market values of the assets determined at the end of each quarterly period) are "passive assets," which generally means that they produce passive income or are held for the production of passive income.
-Passive income for this purpose generally includes, among other things, dividends, interest, rents, royalties, gains from commodities and securities transactions, and gains from assets that produce passive income.
+A non-U.S. corporation will be treated as a PFIC for any taxable year in which either: (1) at least 75% of its gross income is "passive income" or (2) at least 50% of its gross assets during the taxable year (based on the average of the fair market values of the assets determined at the end of each quarterly period) are "passive assets," which generally includes, asset income or are held for the production of passive income.
+Passive income or generally includes, among other things, dividends, interest, rents, royalties, gains from assets that produce passive income.
 In determining whether a foreign corporation is a PFIC, a pro rata portion of the income and assets of each corporation in which it owns, directly or indirectly, at least a 25% interest (by value) is taken into account.